 Have a great weekend, xo Jane

-For: Change, conversation, creativity, freedom, the self, the individual, for aiming high, for art, literature, and music, for good posture and walking tall, for being early, for authenticity, for work, for science, and the earth, for the modern, for women, for oneness – one home, one race, for feminism, for happiness, for rebellion, for nature, for hedonism, for passion, for kindness, for reading, for thinking, for self education, for life long learning, for style, for social media, for beauty, for openness, for evolution, for speaking up, for courage, and compassion.
+For: Change, conversation, creativity, freedom, development of the self, for aiming high, for art, literature, and music, for walking tall, and being early, for authenticity, for work, for science, for the earth, for the modern, for women, for higher consciousness, humans 2.0, for feminism, for happiness, for rebellion, for nature, for hedonism, for passion, for kindness, for reading, for thinking, for self education, for self-expression, for life long learning, for style, for social media, for beauty, for openness, for evolution, for speaking up, for compassion, for courage.

-Against: Tradition, labels – race – gender – nation, against definition, small talk, against the system – government – food industry – law – education – media – religion, against sleep, against routine, and monotony, against the 8 hour work week, bullying, against hoodies, against slouching and laziness, against dieting, against comparison, against jealousy, against conformity, against conservatism, against tv, against masks, against celebrity culture, and appointments…
+Against: Tradition, labels, nation, against definition, against small talk, against the system – against religion, against sleep, against routine, against monotony, against the 8 hour work week, against bullying, against hoodies, against slouching, against negativity, against dieting, against comparison, against jealousy, against conformity, against conservatism, against masks, against appointments…